-This assessment report identifies existing site conditions that could influence the selected Best Management Practice (BMP) designs.
-There are several factors noted that could have a significant impact upon the original designs anticipated for this location.
+This report describes the existing site conditions that influenced the selected Best Management Practice (BMP) designs.
+There are several factors noted that have had a significant impact upon the original designs for this location.

 The project site area consists of an L-shaped turf area located outside the fencing at the northern corner of the existing baseball field and adjacent to Leckie Elementary school.
-Proposed improvements consist of two bioretention basins and/or water quality swales to treat and convey runoff from a portion of the baseball field and overflow from the Leckie Elementary site.
+Proposed improvements consist of a water quality swale to treat and convey runoff from a portion of the baseball field and overflow from the Leckie Elementary site.

-During the field assessment, existing drainage issues (ponding) was noted at the school site.
-Based upon the site survey, it appears feasible to capture and incorporate runoff from this low area of the school site into the proposed BMP design.
-This approach will provide a larger stormwater benefit while eliminating a site nuisance at the school
+During the field assessment, existing drainage issues (ponding) were noted at the school site.
+Modifications to the school site have been incorporated into the final design to eliminate the ponding concerns and increase the stormwater capture area for the project.
+This provide a larger stormwater benefit while eliminating a site nuisance at the school